Privacy and cookies

 For information about using our social media sites please click here.

-If you have any queries relating to this Notice or our use of your personal information or wish to exercise any of your data protection rights, please contact our Data Protection Officer by email at [email protected] or by letter to Data Protection Officer, Co-op Insurance, CIS Building, Miller Street, Manchester M60 0AL.
-Alternatively, please call our Operations team on 03457 46 46 46.
+If you have any queries relating to this Notice or our use of your personal information or wish to exercise any of your data protection rights, please contact our Data Protection Officer by letter to Data Protection Officer, Co-op Insurance, 1 Angel Square, Manchester, M60 0AG.
 Please note that calls may be monitored or recorded.

 Cookies are small text files that are stored on your hard drive or in your browser’s cache memory when you visit a website or open a marketing email.